 Other people choose to send in trades daily for several days in a row, looking for a lot of input quickly.

 This can all be discussed prior to deciding to work together, and will depend on both our schedules.

-Some questions may only take 10 minutes to respond to (very quick responses I don’t bill for).
 If you wish to limit feedback to a certain time limit to control your costs, such as 1 hour per week, let me know in our communications and I will respect that.

 Cory Mitchell, CMT

 Cory is a Charted Market Technician (CMT), a member of the Canadian Society of Technical Analysts (CSTA), and has been making his living off the markets since 2005.